ansible-collections/ibm.storage_virtualize/playbooks/ip_partnership/README.txt

 	 - host_name		: It is the host name to which all the volumes should be mapped after creation.
 It assumes Host Ips are already assigned and host is already created on both clusters and are logged in.

   2. create_partnership:
-     This playbook creates the IP partnership between primary and secondary clusters with default portset 1 and or 2 based on the input IPs provided.
+     This playbook creates the IP partnership between primary and secondary clusters using input IPs & portset details.
+Incase portset detail is not provided, then it fetches the portste values of input IPs and creates the partnership.
 It keeps backgroundcopy as 50 and linkbandwidthmbits as 100 default values if not provided by user

   3. create_MM_relationships:
      This playbook creates the Metro mirror relationships for the partnership configured using above playbook "create_partnership" or on an existing partnership.
 This playbook creates associated vdisks with vdisk_prefix name specified in inventroy file ip_partnership_vars.
 It also maps all the vdisks to specified host.